The hindrance climate misinformation has on international collaboration, the many forms it comes in, and the secret harm of greenwashing.

-The House of Lords (HOL) Environment and Climate Change Committee echoed these sentiments when they investigated how misleading information can be weaponized, especially at times like COP.
-Climate misinformation finds fertile ground to propagate in online spaces.
-During COP26 in Glasgow in 2021, an estimated 10 million unique tweets were sent covering the conference.
-Their research found that climate-sceptic discussions received far more engagement than COP supporters (around twelve times more), with 60% of the climate sceptic posts actively and explicitly attacking efforts to fight climate change.
-Other studies corroborate these conclusions.
-In fact, many of the top climate influencers are overwhelming climate sceptics, with several of the most popular accounts not believing climate change is real.
-We can see that posts denying climate change or calling it a hoax influenced public opinion far more than posts and articles by climate scientists and activists.
-A small but vocal minority was able to create more engagement and spread their messages more widely.
+Echoing these sentiments was The House of Lords (HOL) Environment and Climate Change Committee when they investigated how misleading information can be weaponized, especially at times like COP.
+Such information multiplies in online spaces.
+For instance, during COP26 in Glasgow in 2021, an estimated 10 million unique tweets were sent covering the conference.
+HOL research found that climate-sceptic discussions received far more engagement than COP supporters (around twelve times more), with 60% of the climate sceptic posts actively and explicitly attacking efforts to fight climate change.
+Scepticism, as we know, breeds discussion.

 Climate misinformation in its many forms

-Whilst climate-deniers have and continue to dominate this space; we also note that climate misinformation is evolving to become more sophisticated in its approach and narratives.
+Whilst climate-deniers have and continue to dominate this space, we also note that climate misinformation is evolving to become more sophisticated in its approach and narratives.